contentstack/contentstack-reactjs-ab-testing/README.md

 ## Tutorial

-In this guide, we have discussed about personalization, what it is and how you can implement it on your Contentstack-powered websites using Optimizely's Feature Test.
+In this guide, we will look at the steps involved in performing A/B Testing on your Contentstack-powered websites using Optimizely.
 Example banner image below :

 ![Screenshot from 2020-05-12 15-56-12](https://user-images.githubusercontent.com/29656920/81673440-464ab700-9469-11ea-9379-37a9dc12967a.png)